TheRenegadeCoder/sample-programs-website/sources/languages/hack/description.md

 - Lambdas

 Now, I think the most interesting feature has to be the type annotations.
-That’s because Hack is actually dynamically typed like Python.
+Thatâ€™s because Hack is actually dynamically typed like Python.

-However, if you’ve used Python, then you know that it has a relatively new type hinting feature.
+However, if youâ€™ve used Python, then you know that it has a relatively new type hinting feature.
 Typing hinting allows you to arbitrarily enforce static type checking in your code.
 I say arbitrarily because no one is forcing you to use type hints.

-At any rate, Hack has essentially the same feature, but it’s restricted to parameters, class variables, and return values.
+At any rate, Hack has essentially the same feature, but itâ€™s restricted to parameters, class variables, and return values.
 For example:

 ```hack